Teamable-Analytics/docs/TFrepo/_index.md

 urls.py

 # 1. fixtures folder
-fake data make for testing
+This folder has files that relates to the fake data made for testing purposes.
+Fixtures are probably not a good long term approach for testing, so we should revisit this at a later time if we want to do more serious testing.

 # 2. forms folder
-any form on the website (customized from the page)
+All the forms on the website that requires any UI or logic customization.

 # 3. management folder
-when you want to make a terminal command, which requires system administrator access
+When you want to make a terminal command, the files are done here.
+All of these commands can only be run with system administrator access.

 # 4. migrations folder
-Danjo auto generated
+These are migration files for the database that are auto-generated via command line DB migrations and maybe additionally manually edited.

 # 5. models folder
+All the database model files.

 # 6. tasks folder
-any asynchronous data processing tasks
+The files in this folder pertain to any asynchronous data processing tasks needed on the site where we do not want to keep the user waiting.

 # 7. team_generator folder (bowen to do)
 This folder contains all the team algorithm details.